geoffreylitt/todomvc-vis/README.md

 ### How can we visualize abstract conceptual state, not low-level state?

-Many runtime visualizations are fairly low-level, focusing on individual lines of source code or variable values (see the Python tutor example above for one example).
-This is especially true when the visualization is linked to the source code—if the code doesn't fit on one screen, the data can't be runtime-visualized on one screen.
+Many runtime visualizations are fairly low-level, focusing on individual lines of source code or variable values.
+See the Python tutor example above for one concrete example.
+This is especially true when the visualization is linked to the source code.
+If the code doesn't fit on one screen, the data can't be runtime-visualized on one screen.
 Hoffswell et al achieve a higher level of abstraction by working with the declarative Vega language, but by tying their visualization to